ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/equation_reading.md

 **Figure 13**: Incorrect decoding of 'J' as '$$\Psi$$'.

 A likely explanation for the confusion between 'J' and '$$\Psi$$' is that the Deng et al. model was pre-trained on a subset of arXiv that contains only articles on particle physics.
-In this domain, there is a [specific subatomic particle that is refered to as J/$$\Psi$$](https://en.m.wikipedia.org/wiki/J/psi_meson).
+In this domain, there is a [specific subatomic particle that is referred to as J/$$\Psi$$](https://en.m.wikipedia.org/wiki/J/psi_meson).
 The model is likely over-fitted to the specific domain it was trained on.

 To address these issues, our next steps will use the following strategies: